w-yue/arion-dp-2/cn/readme.md

        $ sudo ./cn_dpnd_user -h

-# Test
+## Test

 This submodule is tested and verified in bare-metal lab environment.

+## Misc

+We did preliminary throughput test for turning on *DP notification* at Arion DP cluster side, the initial result indicates the cost at Arion DP cluster side is minimal( *<3%* in terms of throughput differences).